Your first few weeks

 Ramping up is mostly self serve - we won't sit you down in a room for training for 2 weeks.
 If you're not sure who is supposed to make something below happen, the person responsible is almost certainly you!

-Make sure to also take a look at the sales team's onboarding page for guidance on what not to do when you start.
+Also look at the sales team's onboarding page for guidance on what not to do when you start.
 In general, there's a lot of good resources within sales to reference (as we were previously one team!)

 Day 1